National Women’s Go Gliding Weekend 27th and 28th of April 2024 – information for gliding clubs

 Following up after the event

-After the flight and before they head off, give each participant a flight certificate and a Go Gliding and Women Gliding leaflet.
-(BGA will provide these to clubs that register).
-You can also provide literature about your club.
+After the flight and before they head off, give each participant a flight certificate and club information, including how to join the club.
 To retain the interest of participants who want to do more, it may be helpful to provide a clear and “all-inclusive” priced product and be clear about the club’s structured and flexible approach to learning to be a glider pilot.

 If you’ve asked for permission beforehand, you may want to follow up expressions of interest as the spring and summer progresses.